AlexsLemonade/OpenPBTA-analysis/tables/README.md

 Files in this directory are named as: `figure-<figure number><figure panel>-data.csv` (or `.csv.gz` if compressed.)
 For example, `figure-3a-data.csv` contains data for Figure 3A.
+Please refer to the documentation in `zenodo-upload/README.md` for more details about specific files included and their generation.